VenturaFranklin/MSCS/README.md

 ## Camera
  ### Camera_Terminal_Test_Code.py
- -Contains the code that allows us to take pictures with the camera and save it as a file.
+ - Contains the code that allows us to take pictures with the camera and save it as a file.
- -Also can create a new directory for the storage of the pictures.
+ - Also can create a new directory for the storage of the pictures.